QuintenMuyllaert/aroma2/README.md

 make run
 ```

 Emscripten's `emrun` starts a local web server that serves the page.
-Open the printed URL to see the spinning triangle.
+Open the printed URL to see the spinning triangle and the asynchronously loaded texture.

 You can use any other static file server if you prefer: